 Alternative Name(s): Manuscript

-Diary of an Anzac veteran dated 1915, describing enlistment, training and service at Gallipoli.
+Diary of a soldier documenting describing enlistment, training and service at Gallipoli in 1915.
 The writer was a student at Trinity College, University of Melbourne, when he enlisted in August 1914 in the Public Schools Brigade.
 His name may have been Cook, of D Company 5th Battalion AIF.

 The diary is likely to have been that displayed in Museum Victoria's Present Arms exhibition, which opened in 1991.
 The exhibition flyer names an 'original manuscript' by a 'L/Cpl.
 Cook, 5th Battalion AIF, Gallipoli 1915 (original manuscript owned by the Museum of Victoria)' (MV Library Archives 623.44294 M 986).